1. Be positive to foster employee motivation

 - Engaging in regular one-on-one conversations

-- Letting them know when they’re doing a good job
+- Letting staff members know when they’re doing a good job

 - Sharing customer success stories and showing how staff played a role in them.

-Implementing new ways to motivate employees and help them feel engaged will result in better performance, but also, better staff retention.
+Implementing new ways to motivate employees and help them feel engaged will result in fewer performance problems and better staff retention.

 2. Keep lines of communication open for improved employee engagement

 Communication is vital when it comes to how to motivate staff to increase productivity.
 Schedule regular meetings with employees so they can share their ideas, opinions or personal issues.
 Set up a company email address for feedback and suggestions.
-Let employees have more input in now things are run, so that they feel like a valued team member.
+Let employees have more input on how things are run, so that they feel like a valued team member.

 Proper conflict resolution in a work environment also relies heavily on open communication.
 When tension in the workplace goes unresolved, it can severely impact our ability to work, and if handled poorly, it can lead to plenty of stress and discomfort among colleagues which can result in underperforming employees.

 But with the right tools, we can carefully examine our emotions and the effect they have on our colleagues.
 Once we identify the problem, we can then begin to tackle it in a calm and rational manner by setting ground rules, finding commonalities between one another or by reaching a fair compromise.